top of page

 When Sir Stephen Glynne visited Evesbatch in 1873 he stated that the church "has a neglected look"!
 Fortunately the Victorians saw fit to put this right as within four years the church had been largely rebuilt in the attractive form we see today.

 Only one medieval window remains but there are some ancient bench ends and the simple Norman font boasts an exceptional Jacobean cover.
-The photograph here shows the monument to Margaret Dobyns.

 bottom of page